ParentCorps

 Who we are

-ParentCorps has 25 years of experience partnering with school districts and Head Start programs to build a high-quality early education experience — one that centers race and culture, engages parents as partners, and supports children's social-emotional well-being – to help unlock the full promise of early childhood education.
+ParentCorps has 25 years of experience partnering with school districts and Head Start programs to build a high-quality early education experience — one that centers culture and lived experience, engages parents as partners, and supports children's social-emotional well-being – to help unlock the full promise of early childhood education.

 We’ve worked in communities from NYC to Detroit, Michigan to Tulsa, Oklahoma, reaching 7,000+ children last school year nationwide.